News & Insights · Approx. 5 minute read

 “The fact that there are all these people who are earning really small amounts of money and need to be paid is a new phenomenon.
 It didn’t exist 20 years ago,” he said.
 With thousands and thousands of individuals buying and selling, modern marketplace payments require technology and scale, he said.
 A lot of the banks are now providing more of the infrastructure to move the money, but leaving the details to innovators to handle the user experience, he said.

 There are even opportunities for ISOs to win business in the burgeoning space of international e-commerce.

-Many startup merchants can bypass ISOs by working with a global payments company that deals with cross-border e-commerce.
-But there are also brick and mortar merchants that want to sell their wares online to people in other countries.
-ISOs have an opportunity to forge partnerships to help their merchants do this—and maintain and enhance that merchant relationship in the process, said Conal Cunningham, general manager at Inovio Payments, a global payment gateway provider whose parent company is North American Bancard.
+Many startup merchants can bypass ISOs by working with an international B2B payments company that deals with cross-border ecommerce.
+But there are also brick-and-mortar merchants that want to sell their wares online to people in other countries.
+ISOs have an opportunity to forge partnerships to help their merchants do this—and maintain and enhance that merchant relationship in the process, said Conal Cunningham, GM at Inovio Payments, a global payment gateway provider whose parent company is North American Bancard.

 While many merchants are interested in selling their wares online globally, a typical ISO won’t have the connections to allow them to do that.
 “ISOs don’t have to be out of this race.
 They can compete, but they have to get out of their comfort zone and find some partners to help them deliver what the marketplace is demanding,” Cunningham said.